-This Eggplant Caviar (Baklazhannaja Ikra in Russian) is a very popular dish in Russia and Ukraine (where I grew up).
+This Eggplant Caviar (Baklazhana Ikra in Ukrainian) is a very popular dish in Ukraine (where I grew up).
 My family loved eggplants and when they were in season (normally it was August), my mom was making Eggplant Caviar almost every day!

 Normally, Eggplant Caviar was served as an appetizer and it is very delicious when spread on a slice of fresh rye bread.
 The recipe is simple, but every family had its own twist to it and every eggplant caviar had a different taste.